SwissTPH/Research_IT_doc/sciCORE_quick_start.md

 ml <module_name>
 ```

-If a package isn’t available as a module, you can alternatively use **Miniconda3** to create and activate your own environment, or contact the sciCORE team at scicore-admin@unibas.ch.
+If a package isn’t available as a module, you can alternatively use **Miniconda3** to create and activate your own environment, or contact the SciCORE team at scicore-admin@unibas.ch.
 To use Miniconda3:

 ```bash
 ml Miniconda3/24.7.1-0